Where are they now? - Jon Anderson

 School Of Rock musicians

-However, in a Nov 2013 interview, after talking about a planned show with Todmobile, he said: "I am going to be doing some shows in about ten days in Iceland with a band [...]
+However, more recently, he has returned to band formats.
+In a Nov 2013 interview, talking about a planned show with Todmobile, he said: "I am going to be doing some shows in about ten days in Iceland with a band [...]
 I'm actually doing it now and again, a little bit more than I actually thought, working with groups of musicians".
+In early 2014, news emerged of Anderson's new band project, Inventioning, discussed below.

 Back in the Jun 2011 interview, Anderson continued: "The doors